dstnbrkr/componentkit/_docs/responder-chain.md

 What about advanced gestures like panning, pinching, swiping, and so on?

 These are more complicated.
 The way the reactive-update model is implemented in ComponentKit is fairly limited, so the best option is to build an "escape hatch" from the reactive data flow for these at present.
+Drop down and mutate the underlying views directly as the user performs a gesture.